DokimiCU/Exile/README.md

 Tech:
 -doors ought to toggle temp_pass group on open and close -torches/oil lamp should burn when held (i.e. no infinite burn exploit) -grafitti would benefit from something stopping it on silly things (e.g. beds, crafting spots) -ropes don't go through air temp
 -air temp needs to spread better in open spaces.
--smelt mix > iron and slag missing heat transfer on change
+-smelt mix > iron and slag missing heat transfer on change -partly cooked/smelted etc should save progress in meta for inventory (otherwise they can be reset)

 Crafting (Rubenwardy)
 -crafting when full inventory should drop crafts that don't fit inventory.